vogsphe-re/midea-ac-py/README.md

 **Keep Last Known State** | Enable this option if there are too many `Unavailable` reports in the log.
 **Show All Presets** | Show all presets regardless of device's reported capabilities.
 **Additional Operation Modes** | Additional HVAC modes to make available in case the device's capabilities are incorrect.
+**Maximum Connection Lifetime** | Limit the time (in seconds) a connection to the device will be used before reconnecting.
+If left blank, the connection will persist indefinitely.
+If your device disconnects at regular intervals, set this to a value below the interval.

 ## Getting Device Info
 Use the `midea-discover` command from [msmart-ng](https://github.com/mill1000/midea-msmart) to obtain device information.